Less is more: Probabilistic reduction is best explained by small-scale predictability measures: General Discussion

-In this work, we demonstrated that phrase-based representations provide a strong baseline to identify probabilistic reduction in duration.
-Despite claims by \citet{clark_relationship_2025} and \citet{upadhye2025back} that the power of large language models enables them to uniquely capture probabilistic reduction in forward and backward directions and the effect of givenness or discourse status, we find that such claims are emphatically not supported by the data.
+Efficiency is critical for fluent production.
+If a speaker is attempting to assess the probability of a word given the context in order to optimize the duration of that word, then they must be able to quickly instantiate or retrieve prior knowledge of linguistic statistics.
+In this work, we demonstrated that phrase-based representations provide a plausible representation to produce probabilistic reduction in duration.
+Despite claims by \citet{clark_relationship_2025} and \citet{upadhye2025back} that the power of large language models to remember very long contexts uniquely enables them to capture probabilistic reduction better than any other alternative, we find that such claims are emphatically not supported by the data.
+Throughout all of our experiments, it is clear that less context produces higher-quality estimates of speech production data, and more consistently.
 That is, once prosodic timing variables specific to whole utterances are considered, particularly word position and utterance length, LLM-based predictors provide worse fits to duration data, potentially due to a number of confounds between position, length, and language model probability estimates.
-Throughout all of our experiments, it is clear that less context produces higher-quality estimates of speech production data, and more consistently.

-Such findings provide strong evidence, counter to the zeitgeist, that small-scale, relatively incremental production, is critical for capturing phonological encoding effects.
-We argue that the consistent explanatory power of phrase statistics, and smaller-scale large language model probability estimates, suggests that if speakers are in fact using some estimate of a word's probability in context during the phonological encoding process, they are doing so in a relatively local way.
-What we observe as effects of rational production that reduce words that are highly predictable may instead reflect other processes \cite{cohenpriva26}.
-For example, speakers may retrieve phrases and prosodic knowledge about those phrases from memory somewhat incrementally during production, which could lead to reduction that manifests as a function of probabilities, but which instead reflects something like bigram or trigram frequency \cite{bannard2008stored,arnon2013more}.